andersontrkz/neo-approvals-scraper/README.md

 ### class Multithread
 Only responsible for executing functions in parallel, creating logical threads and executing their functions in memory.

+### class TaskManager
+Manage queue of tasks to be executed through a buffer.

 ### class ApprovalScraper
 Inherits the behaviors of the Scraper class.
 Its main objective is to capture the data of those approved, including CPF, name and score.
 It is also able to scroll through pages.
 Its processes run based on the principle of recursion and multi-process execution.